lubiah/kudadamold/src/routes/blog/_blog/caesar-cipher-ruby/index.md

 description: How to encrypt or decrypt your data using the Caesar cipher in Ruby
 category: Programming
 image: https://kudadam.sirv.com/blog/caesar_cipher_ruby/hero.jpg
+excerpt: Learn how to make the famous Caesar in the ruby programming language
 keywords:
   - cipher
   - Caesar cipher